XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

                  honest_chain = self.honest_chain,round = round)
     return newest_block, mine_input
 ```
 As shown in the source code of the renew stage above, the renew stage needs to return two parameters: one is `newest_block` and the other is `mine_input`.
-The renew stage mainly revolves around the `renew()` method.
+The renew stage is mainly completed in the `renew()` method.

 ##### >>> Attack Stage:
 ```python=